-- Student must provide a copy of their diploma. - If the diploma is in a foreign language the student must also provide a copy of the diploma's translation.
+- Student must provide a copy of their diploma. - If the diploma is in a foreign language, the student must also provide a copy of the diploma's translation.
 The translation must be completed by a professional agency. - Dorsey School of Beauty will assist students in the evaluation process.
 Each diploma or transcript and translation must be sent out to be evaluated by an authorized and approved evaluator.
-The student is responsible for the cost of each evaluation. - Once Dorsey School of Beauty has received the evaluation results that the diploma is equivalent to a U.S. high school diploma the student is able to enroll. - If the student's evaluation results show that the diploma is not equivalent to a U.S. high school, the student is not eligible to attend Dorsey School of Beauty.
+The student is responsible for the cost of each evaluation. - Once Dorsey School of Beauty has received the evaluation results that the diploma is equivalent to a U.S. high school diploma the student is able to enroll.

+• If the student's evaluation results show that the diploma is not equivalent to a U.S. high school, the student is not eligible to attend Dorsey School of Beauty.

-The State of Michigan Board of Cosmetology, and therefore Dorsey School of Beauty's admissions policy, requires cosmetology and manicuring license applicants to be at least 17 years of age; additional requirements for cosmetology instructor license applicants includes current licensure as a cosmetologist.
+The State of Michigan Board of Cosmetology requires cosmetology license applicants to be at least 17 years of age; therefore, Dorsey School of Beauty requires an applicant to be at least 17 years of age by their contracted graduation date.
+Additional requirements for cosmetology instructor license applicants includes current licensure as a cosmetologist.